 Student musicians require certain minimum skills to participate productively with CPHO.
-The information on this page is provided as a guideline to help parents assess their child’s technical readiness to audition and hopefully join CPHO.
+The information on this page is provided as a guideline to help parents or instructors assess a musician’s technical readiness to audition and hopefully join CPHO.

 Here is a rule of thumb: a student is generally ready after two years of private instruction, though we have had exceptional students with less instruction prove ready for the orchestra.